NeuroCognitive Imaging Lab at Dalhousie University

 We are doing this study to learn more about how children’s brains change as they learn to read.
 More specifically, we are interested in individual differences between children.
 Although all children are taught to read in elementary school, each child progresses at a different speed.
 Some children learn to read quickly, while others have more challenges.
 Even when children learn a bit slower, or struggle, the kinds of challenges they face are not always the same.
 We are interested in understanding these differences better, and how they relate to brain activity.

-In our study we are looking at different skills that contribute to reading ability, and using MRI brain scans to understand how differences in these skills relate to differences in brain activity.
+In our study we are looking at different skills that contribute to reading ability, and using functional near-infrared spectroscopy (fNIRS) to understand how differences in these skills relate to differences in brain activity.

 Right now, our research is not looking at children with diagnosed reading disorders (like dyslexia), just at kids who are learning to read at more or less the expected level for their grade.
 In the long run, we hope this research will help us understand what causes delays or disabilities in reading, to better diagnose reading problems earlier in development, and to assist in designing individually tailored programs for reading development.